 A little historical perspective may help here.
 In 1997, when Texas and other states prohibited the publication of drivers license information over the internet by implementing the Drivers Privacy Protection Act, publicdata.com was moved offshore to Anguilla, British West Indies.
 Anguilla is a favorite for off-shore tax shelters and other operations seeking to avoid the US legal system.

 In December 2004, the company appears to have been recreated in Texas as The Source for PublicData, LP, d/b/a publicdata.com.
 It is unknown whether their actual servers are located in the US or offshore.

 The street address on their Texas Secretary of State filings and their website is actually a UPS Store (a rented private mailbox).
 They prefer to received their payments electronically, but if you are mailing them a payment, they ask that you send it to a PO Box at DFW Airport.

-The truth is that employers who think that a 10¢ database search (or a $25 database search, for that matter) is a good background check don’t have all the facts or don’t care.
+The truth is that employers who think that a 10¢ database search (or a $25 database search, for that matter) is a good background check either don’t have all the facts or simply don’t care.
 In either case, they should probably put the money they are spending on these cheap searches in an escrow account for their legal fees when they get sued.

 Don't Wait Until Something Goes Wrong